srose99/frameworks_and_languages_module/technical_report.md

 `<input type="text" id="input1" name="user_id" class="form-control" v-model="inputs.inputUserID" aria-label="UserID" aria-describedby="inputGroup-sizing-default">`

-The problem this is solving is the removal of the need for manual DOM manipulation and event listeners in Vue.js applications.
+This is solving the removal of the need for manual DOM manipulation and event listeners in Vue.js applications.
 Without it, additional code would be required to manually update the data model on every user input or interaction with the UI, leading to more error-prone code by allowing room for error.
 Because this feature handles the DOM for the developer it can however lead to some situations where the standard behavior of the v-model isn't sufficient, and shortfalls in the functionality of two-way data binding in Vue.js can be seen here.

 ### References